Code-Institute-Submissions/GurraT-LittleS/README.md

 - e.g. class="nbgh_frame" with included css-code

 ---
 ### Media
- - Used images from pexels.com and optimized their size using [Imageresizer](https://imageresizer.com/)
+ - Used images from pexels.com and optimized their size using [Imageresizer](https://imageresizer.com/) as well as [JPEG compressor](https://www.jpegcompressor.org/)
  - I want to thank following persons for enhancing my user experience by using their images
  * Hannah Nelson from Pexels
  * Daria Shevtsova from Pexels